Quick Summary

 What is Multi-Cloud?

-Multi-cloud is when a business uses cloud services from different providers, such as Google, AWS, Cloud, and Azure.
-Instead of relying on one provider, they divide their workloads between several, choosing the best services to fit their specific needs.
-In simple terms, multi-cloud lets businesses mix and match cloud services to create the most efficient setup.
+Multi-cloud is when a business uses cloud services from different providers, like Google Cloud, AWS, and Azure.
+These clouds typically operate independently, with workloads divided based on the best services for specific needs.
+In simple terms, multi-cloud lets businesses mix and match services without requiring tight integration.

 Key Features of Multi-Cloud